Death of Naya Rivera: Lawsuit

-In November 2020, Ryan Dorsey, on behalf of his and Rivera's young son, Josey Dorsey, and Rivera's estate, brought wrongful death lawsuits against Ventura County and the management of Lake Piru.
+In November 2020, Ryan Dorsey, on behalf of Josey, and Rivera's estate, brought wrongful death lawsuits against Ventura County and the management of Lake Piru.
 The suit claims that there were no signs to warn of the dangers of the lake and of swimming in the lake, and that the rental boat provided to Rivera did not meet safety standards under California law, specifically that it did not come equipped with flotation devices, nor "with a safely accessible ladder, adequate rope, an anchor, a radio, or any security mechanisms to prevent swimmers from being separated from their boats".
-The lawsuit is also pursuing survivor's claims for Dorsey and claims of negligent emotional distress, stating that "Rivera may not have known that her son had made it to the boat but she surely knew that she was dying and would not make it back to her son", as well as highlighting the later publication of toxicology reports, which it says were the defendants' "attempts to discredit [Rivera] in the media and distract from their own negligence".
+The lawsuit also pursued survivor's claims for Josey and claims of negligent emotional distress, stating that "Rivera may not have known that her son had made it to the boat but she surely knew that she was dying and would not make it back to her son", and highlighted the later publication of toxicology reports, which it said were the defendants' "attempts to discredit [Rivera] in the media and distract from their own negligence".

 In February 2022, People Magazine reported that the lawsuit brought on by Ryan Dorsey was settled.
-The terms of the settlement were not made public, but the family stated that the money awarded will be used to help raise Josey Dorsey.
+The terms of the settlement were not made public, but the family stated that the money awarded would be used to help raise her child.